 - Light-Bodied: Wines that are low in alcohol (less than 12.5 percent) fall into this category.

 In general, wines that are floral tend to be lighter-bodied as well, while wines that are yeasty trend toward medium or full-bodied.
 This isn’t true in every case, but it can help you identify the wines you’re most likely to enjoy.
-If you’re looking for wine that tastes biscuity, then you should start with wines that have at least 12.5 percent alcohol, for instance.
+For instance, if you’re looking for wine that tastes biscuity, then you should start with wines that have at least 12.5 percent alcohol.

 These categories will help you identify producers that share some common traits.
 However, the flavor of the wine still depends on the cuvée, so it’s a good idea to look at tasting notes for each wine individually, rather than relying solely on generalizations about the house’s signature style.